 Cyanobacteria & Cyanotoxin Mitigation For Lakes, Reservoirs and Ponds

-Whichever the primary use of a waterbody (raw water drinking source, recreational, small lakes & ponds, stormwater, etc), the key component for effective cyanobacteria (blue-green algae) control is to actively circulate just the upper water of the lake known as the epilimnion.
+The key component for effective cyanobacteria (blue-green algae) control is to circulate just the upper "top water" of the lake also known as the active epilimnetic circulation.

-1) SolarBee® active circulation helps the "little creatures" in the epilimnion, the algae and bacteria.
-It eliminates the problem of bacteria being limited by organic carbon, so that all three beneficial organisms, good green algae, diatoms, and bacteria can compete to use up the dissolved nitrogen (N) and phosphorus (P) in the epilimnion all season.
-Since good green algae and diatoms start early in the spring, circulation causes the epilimnion to stay "short" of N and P all summer so that cyanobacteria can never get enough N and P to gain traction.
-At the same time, the good green algae and diatoms are constantly kept cropped down by zooplankton, so there is never a "bloom" of these algae, and the lake stays clear all year.
+Active epilimnetic circulation can eliminate the problem of bacteria being limited by organic carbon.
+This means beneficial good green algae, diatoms, and bacteria can compete to use up available dissolved nitrogen (N) and phosphorus (P) in the epilimnion all season.
+Since good green algae and diatoms start early in the spring, circulation causes the epilimnion to stay "short" of N and P all summer.
+Without sufficient N and P, cyanobacteria have difficulty gaining traction.

 What about wind mixing?

 Wind mixing is not always reliable or effective.
 With wind mixing, all streamlines are parallel and very shallow (perhaps a foot or two deep).
 The only effect is to pile water higher on the leeward side of the lake which then creates a "backflow" across the thermocline.

 Need more information?